1453nicat/customer-booking-prediction/README.md

 ## 🔍 Overview

 This project is part of the **British Airways Data Science Job Simulation** hosted on [Forage](https://www.theforage.com/).
-The simulation replicates the real-world data science workflows used at one of the world's leading airlines — from scraping and analysing customer sentiment data to building a predictive model that identifies which customers are most likely to complete a booking.
+The simulation replicates the real-world data science workflows used at one of the world's leading airlines from scraping and analysing customer sentiment data to building a predictive model that identifies which customers are most likely to complete a booking.

 The core business problem: **British Airways needs to understand what drives a customer to complete a booking**, enabling proactive, data-driven marketing and personalisation strategies before a customer even considers a competitor.

 ---

-## 🗂️ Tasks
+## 🗂️ Task

-### Task 1 — Web Scraping & Sentiment Analysis
-- Scraped customer reviews from [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways)
-- Cleaned and pre-processed unstructured text data
-- Performed sentiment analysis to uncover key themes in customer feedback
-- Summarised insights in an executive-ready PowerPoint slide

 ### Task 2 — Predictive Modelling of Customer Bookings *(this repo)*
 - Explored and prepared the `customer_booking.csv` dataset (50,000 records)